The Town of Wake Forest does not require fence permits for residential dwellings.

 Yes, fences installed and replaced by the HOA require a fence permit please submit a fence permit through our Electronic Plan Review portal.

 Refer to this press release on Utility Easements, which also applies to drainage easements.

 For a detailed explanation of easements, please see this NC SOS web page.

 If you're still not sure, contact the Planning Department at 919-435-9510.

 $100.
 Apply online using Electronic Plan Review.

-No. Check with your Home Owner's Association (HOA) or restrictive covenants to see if they require approval from your neighbors.
+Typically, no. However, check with your Homeowner's Association (HOA) or restrictive covenants to see if they require approval from your neighbors.

 Yes, always check with your HOA and refer to any restrictive covenants you have.